 Some things you might consider setting out with the play dough could be:

 - cookie cutters

-Use play dough as the base in sensory bins.
+Another way to use play dough to develop fine motor skills is to use it as the base in sensory bins.
 Similar to an invitation to play add items to go along with the theme of your sensory bin.